redcatphp/strategy/README.md

 ```

- And it will just work without even telling Wire anything about it.
+ And it will just work without even telling Ding anything about it.
 You don't need to worry that you've changed an existing class's constructor as it will automatically be resolved and you don't need to worry about locating or configuring the dependencies that the new class needs!

 ### 2.5 Be wise

- Wire can manage dependencies on top level of your application and resolve them through deep tree of coupled components helping you to avoid ["couriers"](http://r.je/oop-courier-anti-pattern.html) [anti-pattern](https://en.wikipedia.org/wiki/Anti-pattern) which is a common problem when using dependency injection.
+ Ding can manage dependencies on top level of your application and resolve them through deep tree of coupled components helping you to avoid ["couriers"](http://r.je/oop-courier-anti-pattern.html) [anti-pattern](https://en.wikipedia.org/wiki/Anti-pattern) which is a common problem when using dependency injection.
  But it does not exempt you to use pure [OO](https://en.wikipedia.org/wiki/Object-oriented_programming) [encapsulation](https://en.wikipedia.org/wiki/Encapsulation_%28computer_programming%29) inside low levels of a decoupled component where you don't expect external scalability and where you choose consciously to tightly couple things.
  Finally, it belongs to you to rule what is the limit between object-oriented and component-oriented approach by clearly define decoupled components and add separately coupling couch.